cur1ousFranz/laravel-blog/README.md

 ## Description

 ####  This blog website project was built to provide different solutions for different coding problems.
-This project was built to practice SEO optimazation, I recently launch this project but, after a month unfortunately I need to take down the server due to costing of the server.
+This project was built to practice SEO optimazation.

 # Getting Started